chronosphereio/calyptia-fluentd-kubernetes-daemonset/README.md

 - prometheus.conf: prometheus plugin for fluentd monitoring
 - systemd.conf: systemd plugin for collecting systemd-journal log.
 See also "Disable systemd input" section.

+### Daemonset definitions

+This Calyptia flavor Daemonset contains two types of daemonset definitions:

+* [minikube](minikube): Daemonset definitions for default minikube installation
+* [cri-o](cri-o): Daemonset definitions for containerd/cri-o environment

+Ths first one is minikube which is default installation.
+Default minikube installation, minikube still uses dockerd as k8s backend.
+This means that `tail_container_parse.conf` uses `json` parser for parsing container logs.

+The other is containerd/cri-o environment that is standard backend for recent kubernetes.
+This type of definitions use `cri` parser on `tail_container_parse.conf`.

+And top-level symlinked daemonset definition yaml files are cri-o versions.
+If you want to use minikube versions, please use daemonset definitions under [minikube](minikube) directory.

 ### Use CRI parser for containerd/cri-o logs

 By default, these images use `json` parser for parsing log files for containers.